Coursera prices IPO at top end of its range in boon to edtech valuations – TechCrunch

 Exit volume is rising already with a wide range of strategic and financial buyers of edtech companies — something that didn’t exist before.
 You will see numerous high-value exits in the first half of 2021.
 It’s the public market “exits” that have really lagged and that I hope turns around in 2021 and 2022.
 There are numerous global companies that could go public and the addition of SPAC IPOs creates another positive dynamic.

 The Coursera IPO pricing at least, meets the mark for a high-value exit.
 Which could lead where?
-Extending Quazzo’s thinking a single step, perhaps a strong Coursera first-day trading session will bolster SPAC interest in taking more edtech startups and unicorns public.
+Extending Quazzo’s thinking a single step, perhaps a strong Coursera first-day trading session will bolster SPAC interest in taking public more edtech startups and unicorns.

-Such a move could lock-in valuations for a number of currently illiquid edtech startups, and perhaps begin to return chunks of invested capital in the historically out-of-fashion technology sector.
+Such a move could lock in valuations for a number of currently illiquid edtech startups, and perhaps begin to return chunks of invested capital in the historically out-of-fashion technology sector.

 Adding to that sentiment is Owl Ventures’ managing director Ian Chiu, who told TechCrunch in the same survey that “the pipeline for potential IPO candidates coming from the edtech sector continues to grow larger.”
 Let’s hope — parsing the Coursera S-1 filing was good fun and we’d like another at-bat with an edtech IPO document.